 Choose a program

-According the U.S. Department of Labor, in 2010, the median annual salary for audiologists with a clinical doctorate was $70,000.
+According to the Department of Labor, the median annual salary for audiologists with a clinical doctorate was about $70,000 in 2012 (most recent data available).
 For those with research doctorates, the median annual salary was $96,097.
 For an audiologist with one to three years of experience, the median starting annual salary was $60,000.